intermine/im-docs/docs/get-started/tutorial/webapp.rst

 General Layout
 ---------------------

-Let's start by updating the home page.
-Each web page in InterMine has a header and footer.
+Each web page in InterMine has the same header and footer.
 The header contains everything at the top of the page, including the navigation tabs and the keyword search.
 The footer contains the contact form and InterMine logo.

 .. figure:: ../../imgs/header-footer.png
    :align:   center

    Header and footer of FlyMine website

+Let's start configuring our mine by updating these common sections of our web application.

 Header
 ~~~~~~~